The Prep-School Nazi

 In 2003, he set his sights on an apartment in Arlington, Virginia, in the Belvedere, a condo tower just across Key Bridge from Georgetown.
 It was a fifth-floor one-bedroom with a balcony that overlooked Route 50 with a southeastern view of the Potomac River, the Jefferson Memorial, and the Iwo Jima Memorial.

 When Nazzaro first toured the apartment, he was accompanied by his mother, Gianna.
 Nazzaro was quiet.
 His mother, the condo’s seller says, was “nice, a positive person.
 His mom was in charge, calling the shots, providing the money.
 She did all the talking and all the negotiating on price.
 I thought it was odd, but I didn’t care.”
 The condo was being put in his name, but at the closing, it was his mother who pushed a check across the table, paying the full purchase price, $282,000, from her own account.
-(Six years earlier, she’d set up an entity named Rinaldo Enterprises, Ltd.)
+(Six years earlier, she’d set up an entity named Rinaldo Enterprises Ltd.)

 Around that time, Nazzaro got engaged to a woman who appears to have been an Army veteran who’d previously been stationed in North Carolina in the psychological operations division at Fort Bragg.
 The marriage didn’t happen.
 “Ron and I were engaged so long ago (over ten years),” the woman, who apparently now holds a management position at the State Department, wrote me in an email.
 (She didn’t respond to further contact attempts.)